-Custom-Fit Condoms Are Now A Thing, & They’re Going To Make Sex Way More Comfortable For Everyone
+Custom-Fit Condoms Are Now A Thing, & They’re A Huge Win For Sex Positivity

 Many people have a love-hate relationship with condoms.
 They're one of the only forms of contraception that guards against most sexually-transmitted diseases, but some say they can be uncomfortable, ill-fitting, and decrease sensation during intercourse.
 A recent CDC report found that only about a third of men used a condom the last time they had sex.
 Now, one company is hoping to combat condoms' bad rep by selling custom-fit condoms that come in over 60 sizes.
 This month, ONE Condoms launched myONE Perfect Fit, a line of bespoke condoms that come in various combinations of 10 lengths and 9 widths.